hearvox/postscript/readme.md

 ### 0.1.0
 * Alpha version.

-## Registration scripts/styles in WordPress
+## Registrating scripts/styles in WordPress

 ### Your scripts and styles
 You can register your own CSS/JS file *handles* with the [wp_register_script()](https://developer.wordpress.org/reference/functions/wp_register_script/) and the [wp_register_style()](https://developer.wordpress.org/reference/functions/wp_register_style/) functions.